 Marinate the Pork:

-- Combine the oyster sauce, dark soy sauce and cornflour.
+- Combine the oyster sauce, dark soy sauce, light soy sauce and cornflour.
 Mix well.

 - Pour the above marinade on the sliced pork belly and set aside for 30 minutes or more.